+You can erase your rewritable media directly from the NTI Media Maker 9 Tools Menu.
 You can choose either a Quick Erase or Full Erase.
-The quick erase function overwrites the existing table of contents, thus reducing the time it takes to erase a disc to just a few minutes.
+The guick erase function overwrites the existing table of contents, thus reducing the time it takes to erase a disc to just a few minutes.
 The full erase function erases all data on the disc and takes a considerably longer amount of time to complete.
 A full erase however restores the media to a more reliable state.

-A To erase a CD-RW disc:
+To erase a CD-RW disc: